ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 - The wise man fooled by a wiser hulderálfr.
 - A promise made to spread good cheer along the hunt for the base of Yggdrasil
     - where its roots meet its trunk.
-- Power greater than ten thousand men and knowledge beyond any fellow man, was his promise rewad at the end of this pilgrimage.
+- Power greater than ten thousand men and knowledge beyond any fellow man, was his promised reward at the end of this pilgrimage.
     - In addition, at the end, Santa would be given the power to not only traverse Yggdrasil over Earth, but also enter the Fae's home across the Bifröst.
 - To show good faith, he was given immortality conditioned on his continuation of this pilgrimage.
 - Charismatic from the beginning, his frenzied followers joined him, but over the years frenzy softened into compassion.